orkes-io/docs/docs/reference-docs/api/workflow/delete.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Delete workflow
+# Delete Workflow

-Remove workflow execution permanently from the system
+Remove workflow execution permanently from the system.

-## Properties

-Returns nil if no workflow is found by the id

 ## API

 DELETE /workflow/{workflowId}/remove

+Returns nil if no workflow is found by the id.

 ## Client SDK Methods